leonelmerino/leonelmerino.github.io/_pages/about.md

 ---

-Leonel Merino is an Assistant Professor at the [School of Design](https://diseno.uc.cl) and the [School of Engineering](https://www.ing.puc.cl/) of the Pontificia Universidad Católica de Chile, since 2021.
+Leonel Merino is Assistant Professor of Engineering Design at the [School of Design](https://diseno.uc.cl) and the [School of Engineering](https://www.ing.puc.cl/) of the Pontificia Universidad Católica de Chile, since 2021.
+He is part of the Engineering Design Lab-[DILAB](https://dilab-uc.cl/).

 Since 2020, he is a member of the steering committee of [VISSOFT](https://vissoft.info/), the leading international conference in software visualization.
-His research interests lie at the intersection of the use of virtual and augmented reality, software engineering, human-computer interaction, data visualization and evaluations with users.
+His research interests lie at the intersection of the use of virtual and augmented reality, software engineering, human-computer interaction, data visualization, and evaluations with users.

 Since 2018 he was a Postdoctoral Research Fellow at the Visualization Research Center ([VISUS](http://visus.uni-stuttgart.de/)), Universitaet Stuttgart.

-From 2014 to 2018, he worked as a Research Assistant at the Software Composition Group ([SCG](http://scg.unibe.ch/)) and obtained a PhD degree in Computer Science at Universitaet Bern.
+From 2014 to 2018, he worked as a Research Assistant at the Software Composition Group ([SCG](http://scg.unibe.ch/)) and obtained a Ph.D. degree in Computer Science at Universitaet Bern.

 He worked as a Project Engineer at [ENTEL](https://entel.cl/) between 2009 and 2014.
 Previously, he received a Master's degree in Computer Science, in the EMOOSE program, from the [École des Mines de Nantes](https://web.imt-atlantique.fr/x-info/emoose/) and [Vrije Universiteit Brussel](http://soft.vub.ac.be/soft/), in 2008.

-He obtained a B.Sc. degree in Engineering Sciences and the Professional Degree of Civil Engineer in Computer Science from the [University of Chile](https://dcc.uchile.cl/), in 2006.
+He obtained a B.Sc. degree in Engineering Sciences and a Professional Degree of Civil Engineer in Computer Science from the [University of Chile](https://dcc.uchile.cl/), in 2006.

 Program Chair